cdcabrera/js-simpleloadfile/README.md

 $ npm run serve
 ```

-Once you serve up the application locally you can navigate here.
+Once you serve up the pre-compiled script locally you can navigate here.
 The
-NodeJS server should automatically open the browser...
+browser should automatically open...

 ```
 /index.dev.htm